Celebrating

 Holding Deposit (per tenancy)

-One week’s rent.
+Equal to One week’s rent.
 This is to reserve a property.
 Please Note: This will be withheld if any relevant person (including any guarantor(s)) withdraw from the tenancy, fail a Right-to-Rent check, provide materially significant false or misleading information, or fail to sign their tenancy agreement (and / or Deed of Guarantee) within 15 calendar days (or other Deadline for Agreement as mutually agreed in writing).

 Rent